In addition to our behavioural consultation service, we also offer 'Reactive Dog' courses for those dogs that have issues around other dogs.

 Lesson 3 - Group walk with your classmates, to put what you have learned into practise.

 Lesson 4 - Group walk with your classmates, aiming to get closer together.
+Graduates from previous groups will join you for more real life practice.

 Dogs are generally reactive towards other dogs either through fear or through frustration.
 Reactivity can also be learned or due to a medical issue.
 It is important that we assess your dog prior to the Reactive Dog course in order to be sure the course will meet your needs.
 Severely reactive dogs, or dogs with other issues as well as reactive behaviour around other dogs may benefit from a behaviour consultation before joining this course.